 If you are going abroad for the first time, consider taking short-term staycations before the big trip.
 This will give you an idea of how it will be abroad, and how you will need to prepare.
 You can get a feel of how you may react to being a little far away from home, and if it is feasible.

 If you’ve decided to travel with a friend, then take your companion with you on these mini vacations.
-Traveling with a disability or not, some friendships don’t fare well for longer periods of time, and you don’t want to commit to a lengthy far-away trip with someone you don’t get along with for more than three days at a time.
+Travelling with a disability or not, some friendships don’t fare well for longer periods of time, and you don’t want to commit to a lengthy far-away trip with someone you don’t get along with for more than three days at a time.
 Don’t compromise a friendship with assumptions – practice makes perfect.

 Stay on the safe side